Alan Price: The Animals

-A self-taught musician, Price was a founding member of the Tyneside group the Alan Price Rhythm and Blues Combo, which was later renamed the Animals.
+A self-taught musician, Price was a founding member of the Tyneside group the Alan Price Combo, which was later renamed the Animals.
 Playing organ on the Animals "The House of the Rising Sun", "Don't Let Me Be Misunderstood", and "Bring It On Home to Me", Price was a key element in "the first Animals lineup['s]" success.

 As a member of the Animals, Price appeared on numerous television shows including Ready Steady Go!, The Ed Sullivan Show, Hullabaloo, and Top of the Pops.
 Price left the band in 1965 because of personal and musical differences, as well as his fear of flying while on tour.

 In August 1967, he appeared with the Animals at the hippie love-in that was held in the grounds of Woburn Abbey.

-Price participated in three reunions of the Animals between 1968 and 1984.
+Price participated in the Animals' 1977 and 1983 reunions.
 In July 1983, the band started its last world tour.
 Price's solo performance of "O Lucky Man" was included in its set.
 In 1984, the band broke up for the final time, and the album Greatest Hits Live (Rip It to Shreds) was released, composed of recordings from the band's concert at Wembley Arena in London supporting the Police.

 Price was inducted as a member of the Animals into the Rock and Roll Hall of Fame in 1994.